 - Test in small portions to refine preferences.

-Beyond classic pairings, some Houses explore alliances with non-gastronomic actors to offer complete sensory experiences: sound art, olfactory perfumery, or visual creations.
-These collaborations aim to place Champagne in a comprehensive and contemporary lifestyle universe.
+Beyond classic pairings, some Houses explore alliances with non-gastronomic players to offer complete sensory experiences: sound art, olfactory perfumery, or visual creations.
+These collaborations aim to situate Champagne in a comprehensive and contemporary lifestyle universe.

-For those wishing to improve their opening and service techniques, resources like the article on common bottle opening mistakes can be useful and are often shared by the Houses during workshops.
+For those wishing to improve their opening and serving techniques, resources such as the article on common mistakes when opening a bottle can be useful and are often promoted by the Houses during workshops.

 Ultimately, the pairing routes aim to evolve perceptions and anchor Champagne in a broad culinary register, thus revealing the extent of its gustatory potential.